In light of the spread of the Omicron variant, we have made changes to the start of the winter quarter to reduce the risk of a rise in COVID-19 cases.

-CARE is committed to the eradication of sexual and gender-based violence through creating and sustaining a safe, healthy, and equitable community for all people.
-CARE strives to achieve this through provision of comprehensive prevention education, individual support and advocacy, and holistic healing programs for all members of the UCLA community.
+CARE operates from an anti-oppression framework and is committed to the eradication of sexual and gender-based violence through creating and sustaining a safe, healthy, equitable community for all people.

 If you are fearful of your safety, please call your local police by dialing ‘911’ or the UC Police Department at 310-825-1491 (24/7).